-Native American populations have left centuries-old traces throughout the verdant Rio Grande Valley, and Albuquerque is no exception.
-Their trade routes are what drew the Spanish here; the little farming settlement was proclaimed "Alburquerque," after the Viceroy of New Spain—the 10th Duke of Alburquerque—in 1706.
-By the time Anglo traders arrived in the 1800s, that first "r" had been dropped, but that early settlement, now known as Old Town, was still the heart of town.
-In the 1880s though, with the railroad in place, the center of town moved east to meet it, in modern-day Downtown.
-Remnants of all linger today—and may readily be seen by a casual stroller in spectacular outdoor spaces, and in the many museums that explore these elements, present and past.
-Other snatches of history have contributed to Albuquerque’s development: the Manhattan Project, the birth of desktop computers, and the earliest days of film (one of Edison’s first silent films was shot at nearby Isleta Pueblo).
+Centuries-old traces of Native American populations past and present abound throughout the Rio Grande Valley, and Albuquerque is no exception.
+Their trade routes are what drew the Spanish here; sections of what became their Camino Real are still intact.
+The little farming settlement was proclaimed "Alburquerque," after the Viceroy of New Spain—the 10th Duke of Alburquerque—in 1706.
+By the time Anglo traders arrived in the 1800s, that first "r" had been dropped, but that settlement, now known as Old Town, was still the heart of town.
+By the 1880s, with the railroad in place, the center of town moved east to meet it, in the Downtown we know today.
+Remnants of all linger still—and may readily be seen in the soft aging adobes in the North and South Valley, or the old Rail Yard buildings in Barelas.

-A bit of quiet attention reveals Albuquerque's subtle beauty—a flock of sandhill cranes overhead; a hot-air balloon, seemingly within reach; vintage Art Deco buildings and the neon motel signs in Nob Hill; Pueblo Revival details on the University of New Mexico campus; the fabulous facade of the KiMO theater; a sudden glimpse across the western desert to a 100-mile distant snow-capped Mt.
+A bit of quiet attention reveals Albuquerque's subtle beauty—a flock of sandhill cranes overhead; a hot-air balloon, seemingly within reach; vintage art deco buildings and motel signs along old Route 66; Pueblo Revival details on the university campus; the fabulous facade of the KiMo theater; a sudden glimpse across the western desert to a 100-mile-distant snowcapped Mt.
 Taylor; and the Sandia Mountains lit pink by the fading sun.